OF THE EMERITI ASSOCIATION

 The duties of the officers shall be defined in the Bylaws.

 Section 1.
-The officers of The Association shall be President, Vice President for Administration (President-Elect), Vice President for Programs, Immediate Past President, Membership Secretary, Secretary, Treasurer, and Academic Senate Representative.
-Replacements for those officers whose terms are due to expire shall be elected at the annual meeting and take office on the following July 1.
+The officers of the Association shall be President, Vice President for Administration (President-Elect), Vice President for Programs, Immediate Past President, Membership Secretary, Secretary, and Treasurer.
+Replacements for those officers whose terms are due to expire (except the Immediate Past President who serves ex officio) shall be elected at the annual meeting and take office on the following July 1.

 Section 2.
-The President, Vice President for Administration, Immediate Past President, and Academic Senate Representative shall serve one-year terms.
+The President, Vice President for Administration, and Immediate Past President shall serve one-year terms.
 The Vice President for Programs and the Membership Secretary shall serve two-year terms, taking office in alternate years.
 The Secretary and the Treasurer shall serve two-year terms, taking office in alternate years.

 Article V - Executive Committee

 Section 1.
-The Executive Committee of The Association shall consist of the officers designated in Article IV, Section 1, plus chairs of standing committees, appointed officers, and six members-at-large nominated by the President and approved by majority vote of the Executive Committee members present and voting.
+The Executive Committee of the Association shall consist of the officers designated in Article IV, Section 1, two Academic Senate representatives nominated by the President and approved by majority vote of the Executive Committee members present and voting, plus chairs of standing committees, appointed officers, and six members-at-large nominated by the President and approved by majority vote of the Executive Committee members present and voting.
+The Academic Senate representatives shall serve staggered two-year terms.
 Members-at-large shall serve three-year terms, taking office in alternate years.
 Special tasks may be assigned on an ad hoc basis to appropriate members of the Association.

 Section 2.
 Vacancies occurring among the officers or on the Executive Committee shall be filled by a majority vote of the Executive Committee present and voting.
 Persons selected to fill such vacancies shall serve out the remaining terms of the respective positions.